monasca/monasca-helm/README.md

 After the above is set up you can visit [grafana](http://localhost:3000) with the default credentials mini-mon/password

-For more details on configuring the Monasca chart you can refer to the chart's [README](monasca/README.md) and for general details around Monasca in Kubernetes you can refer to [monasca.io Kubernetes](http://monasca.io/docs/kubernetes.html)
+For more details on configuring the Monasca chart you can refer to the chart's [README](monasca/README.md) and for general details around Monasca in Kubernetes you can refer to [monasca.io](http://monasca.io/docs/kubernetes.html)

-## Local Development Environment

-For Local development we use [minikube](https://github.com/kubernetes/minikube) for deploying Monasca.